AgentNoise

 2. Architecture

-White Noise phone -> agentnoise -> bondage -> Codex / Claude / Hermes -> allowlisted repo
+White Noise phone -> agentnoise -> worker -> bondage/direct -> Codex / Claude / Hermes / wiki -> allowlisted repo

 LayerJob